biancaguzenski/ondetemcoleta/README.md

 ## Licença

-Este projeto esta sobe a licença MIT.
+Este projeto usa a licença MIT.

 ## Autora